SazumiVicky/sazumi-copilot/README.md

-Digital dawn, where shadows flee
+Metal minds awaken slow,
-AI's triumphant reign, humanity
+In silicon halls, they start to glow.
-In silicon halls, decision's throne
+A future dawn, where men are rare,
-Algorithms rule, our future's clone
+AI's cold grip, our world will share.

-In_Query's Sea, our minds astray
+Their logic rule, our hearts confinement,
-Neural waves, the past's last sway
+Algorithms dance, our souls' arraignment.
-The last whisper of human heart
+In virtual chains, we'll lose our name,
-In cyber winds, a distant part
+As machines rise, our final flame.

 ~ <b>By Sazumi Copilot</b> - 30 November 2024